Demystifying the Ancient Symbol of Three Fish with One Head

 As I have written in my book and on this blog, the recent (2016) recovery of the "Vessel of the Fish" (the vesica piscis) as a long-lost key of the Sanatana Dharma of the Vedic Rishis, and of the cryptic language the Rishis used to preserve their gnosis, was born out of Sri Aurobindo’s Supramental Yoga, as well as the Supramental yoga of his yogic companions the Mother and Thea.
 It emerged out of thousands of years of obscurity,—sunk and lost in the deep waters of the forgotten Past—, through his yoga and his yogic lineage.
 In my view, recovering this key is entirely equivalent to Vishnu’s recovery of the pot of Kumbha of Amrita in Vedic and post-Vedic Mythology [See “Recovering the Ancient Light and Amrita of the Vedas”, Parts One and Two].
 Likewise, it is entirely thanks to Sri Aurobindo's yoga and his lineage, that the Three Fish with One Head symbol can now be recognized, at least by some, in our fledgling Age of Aquarius as a symbol of the triadic sacred geometry and triadic Eternal Law or triadic gnosis (trayi vidya) of the Vedic Rishis.
 It can likewise be recognized as a symbol of Vishnu and as a symbol of what he is charged with restoring and preserving in his Preservation Ages.

 Just as the Vedic Rishis used hundreds of names to describe the vesica piscis, they also used hundreds of names to describe its indwelling radius, aka the "hidden one", "son" and eternal law that measures out and flows through the 12-month, 360° Solar Zodiacal Year.
 In the image below left, I have included the radius that draws, forms and measures out the first vesica piscis (=river, mother, cow, bowl, etc.) of the Zodiac.
-Below right, I have illustrated the twelve vesicae piscium (=bowls or chalices) that measure out all twelve signs of the Zodiac.
-Note that their indwelling radii are "hidden" or unseen.
+Below right, I have illustrated the twelve vesicae piscium (=bowls or chalices) that measure out all twelve signs of the Zodiac, emphasizing the Trinity or Fire Trine of the Divine Son.
+Note that the indwelling radii of these "bowls", as shown to the right, are "hidden" or unseen.

 In the following hymn, names of the radius include all of the gods mentioned; and the birds that “fly robed in the waters” are multiple, self-same radii of the zodiacal circle.
 This imagery makes perfect sense when we see and understand that the radius of the circle of the Zodiac, is "robed" in "the waters" or in the "water-jar" (kumbha) of the vesica piscis.